With Stroke, Time is of the Essence

 Launched in 2016, Nebraska Medicine now provides expertise on stroke issues through our telestroke program.

 We Provide Access to New Medications and Clinical Trials

 We are among the first to learn about and use new drugs and clinical trials that may be applicable to helping combat strokes.
 See an updated list of what clinical trials in stroke we are currently conducting.

 Accreditations and Awards

-Nebraska Medicine is a primary stroke center, meaning it has been certified by the Joint Commission since 2005 and was the first nationally certified stroke center in the state.
-We’ve also earned American Heart Association and American Stroke Association Get with the Guidelines Stroke® Gold Plus Target Stroke Honor Roll Quality Achievement Award.
+We’ve also earned the American Heart Association and American Stroke Association Get with the Guidelines Stroke® Gold Plus Quality Achievement Award with Target: Stroke Honor Roll Elite.

 Hospitals receiving the Gold Plus Quality Award reached an aggressive goal of treating stroke patients with 85 percent or higher compliance to all the achievement indicators for two or more consecutive 12-month periods and achieve 75 percent or higher compliance with five of eight quality measures to win this award.

 To earn Honor Roll Elite, a hospital must meet quality measures developed to reduce the time between that patient’s arrival at the hospital and treatment with the clot-buster tissue plasminogen activator, or tPA, the only drug approved by the U.S. Food and Drug Administration to treat ischemic stroke.
 If given intravenously in the first three hours after the start of stroke symptoms, tPA has been shown to significantly reduce the effects of stroke and lessen the chance of permanent disability.